 Now I know there may be more authentic versions of hot and sour soups out there but if you are from the Sub Continent, you are probably familiar with Indo Chinese cuisine.
 So if you’re like me, I can guarantee you that you’ll love this recipe and I can’t wait for you to try it!

 Although this particular recipe has Whole 30 specific ingredient swaps, I have given variations if you are not following the protocol.
 Also, soy sauce and corn starch are available globally and so this recipe should definitely be on your to try list before the winter is over!

 How to make this Hot and Sour soup picky eater approved

 Make the veggies smaller Instead of cutting them into match sticks / slices, I use a box grater to grate the cabbage and carrot to make them more palatable for young ones.
-You can also chop the cabbage into small squares.

 Make it milder If your kids don’t have tolerance for spices, cut the amount in half or simply leave out the green chili.